 The event takes place in and around the iconic township of Waihi and combines mountain biking, off-road running, paddling and road cycling with various individual and team options.
 Visit The Nugget website for more information.

 A range of guided walks around the region for all levels of fitness.
 Some walks require bookings as numbers are limited.
 Visit the Echo Walking Festival website for details and descriptions of walks.

 ART Waikino is now recognised as a major art exhibition hosting artists from the area and around New Zealand.
 Paintings, craft, photos and mosaics.

 Paeroa Christmas Lights Show - December

 This is a community based project, designed to spread Christmas cheer throughout the Paeroa region, run by Paeroa volunteers at the Paeroa Maritime Museum and Park.
-The show runs from mid until end of December. www.paeroachristmas.com
+Visit the Paeroa Christmas website for details on the show which runs from the middle to the end of December each year.

 Waihi Arts Centre & Museum

 The Waihi Arts Centre and Museum operates as a place for the collection, display and preservation of items of historical interest to the Waihi District, particularly items relating to the underground mining history of the area.